-Learning and applying the spelling of High Frequency Words (HF Words)

-Learning the sounds and spelling patterns of collections of words (e.g. 'ck' 'qu', 'ch'/'tch', 'igh', 'cian'/'tion'/'sion', 'shion')

-Learning how to be as accurate as possible with 'unknown' words.
+Learning and applying the spelling of High Frequency Words (HF Words) Learning the sounds and spelling patterns of collections of words (e.g. 'ck' 'qu', 'ch'/'tch', 'igh', 'cian'/'tion'/'sion', 'shion') Learning how to be as accurate as possible with 'unknown' words.

-It is important that in all classes (from Year R to Year 6):

-- Explicit session(s) of spelling need to happen each week - 2 Children will group and learn words according to spelling strings and rules
+It is important that in all classes (from Year R to Year 6): Explicit session(s) of spelling need to happen each week Children will grown and loarn words according to explicit strings and will